jimdigriz/debian-mssp4/README.md

     CONFIG_MFD_INTEL_LPSS_PCI=m
     EOF

-Now run `make menuconfig` then exit out saving your changes so the button/lpss modules are properly included (we make `nvme` built in so hibernation works).
+Now run `make oldconfig` so the button/lpss modules are properly included (we make `nvme` built in so hibernation works).

-Time to compile the kernel (this will take about 30 minutes):
+Time to compile the kernel (this will take about 40 minutes):

     CONCURRENCY_LEVEL=`getconf _NPROCESSORS_ONLN` fakeroot make-kpkg --initrd --append-to-version=-mssp4 kernel_image kernel_headers